cloudfoundry/community/governing-board/charter.md

 #### 1)	Mission and Scope of the Cloud Foundry Foundation.

-a)	The purpose of the Cloud Foundry Foundation (the “CFF”) is to raise, budget and spend funds in support of various open source, open data and/or open standards projects relating to development of a Platform-as-a-Service (PaaS) open source technology, including infrastructure and support initiatives related thereto, including infrastructure and support initiatives related thereto (each such project, a “PMC”).
-The governance of each PMC is as set forth in the applicable charter for each PMC.
+a)	The purpose of the Cloud Foundry Foundation (the “CFF”) is to raise, budget and spend funds in support of various open source, open data and/or open standards projects relating to development of a Platform-as-a-Service (PaaS) open source technology, including infrastructure and support initiatives related thereto.
+The governance of each project is as set forth in the applicable charter for each project.

-b)	The CFF supports the PMCs.
-The initial PMCs supported at inception include Cloud Foundry Application Runtime, Cloud Foundry Extensions, Cloud Foundry BOSH,  and Open Service Broker API.
+b)	The CFF supports the projects.
+The initial projects include Cloud Foundry, Paketo, and Open Service Broker API.
 The CFF operates under the guidance of the Governing Board of the CFF (the “Governing Board”) and The Linux Foundation (the “LF”) as may be consistent with The Linux Foundation’s tax-exempt status.

 c)	The Governing Board manages the CFF.
-The CFF will also have an Outreach Committee, Project Management Committees Council, Budget Committee, Legal Committee and other working groups, councils, committees and similar bodies (collectively, “Committees”) that may be established by the Governing Board.
+The CFF will also have an Outreach Committee, Technical Oversight Committee, Budget Committee, Legal Committee and other working groups, councils, committees and similar bodies (collectively, “Committees”) that may be established by the Governing Board.
 These committees report to the Governing Board.

 #### 2)	Membership.